-- Does the draft ATA-Directive fit its policy objective?

-- "Over BEPS-ification"?

-- More than Aggressive Tax Planning is being targeted

-- Grandfathering clause or transitional period needed for existing structures which cannot be considered abusive

-- Dispute resolution mechanism
+- Dispute resolution mechanism?

-- Avoidance of double taxation
+- Avoidance of double taxation?

 - Amendments needed broadly across MSs

-- Relationship to Tax Treaties
+- Relationship to Tax Treaties:

 - Issues concerning tax treaties have not been included in the directive

 - However, directive would require changes to Tax Treaties

 - Superiority of EU-law

+- Does the draft ATA-Directive fit its policy objective?

-- Political expectations
+- Political expectations:

-- Dutch Presidency is pushing the agenda

 - Possible at all or with significant amendments?

+- Pushing (C)CCTB?